 It is unclear when the s’mores frap will officially come back on Starbucks’ menu.
 This beloved marshmallow Starbucks drink used to be available all year, though it was definitely the most popular during the summer months.
 It was likely discontinued due to the challenges with sourcing, purchasing, and maintaining the ingredients in Starbucks coffee shops and a renewed focus on more health-conscious options.

-Marshmallow fluff is a creamy spread that offers the flavor of a solid marshmallow in a spreadable consistency.
+Marshmallow fluff is a creamy spread that offers the flavour of a solid marshmallow in a spreadable consistency.
 You can replace the whipped cream in this smores frappuccino with marshmallow fluff.
 Just add a dollop to the top so that creamy marshmallow cream sits on the surface of the blended drink.
-Hit it with a kitchen torch for true campfire flavor!
+Hit it with a kitchen torch for true campfire flavour!